|

 of the hadith, and by knowing whether or not the hadith contradicts

-a well known sunnah of Rasulullah (May Peace Be Upon Him)
+a well known sunnah of Rasulullah Sometimes

 they are the result of an honest mistake on the part of the one